 If you're referred to another dentist for another, separate course of treatment, you can expect a second charge.
 Some minor treatments are free.

-The NHS Low Income Scheme (LIS) may provide partial help with the cost of your dental care for those who do not qualify for full help but still have a low income.
+The NHS Low Income Scheme (LIS) may provide help with some of the cost of your dental care if you have a low income but do not qualify for free dental care.

 If you wrongly make a claim for a dental charge, you may be sent a penalty charge notice.
 You would have to pay the cost of the dental charge, plus a penalty charge of up to £100.
 You may also be prosecuted for an offence that can lead to a criminal record.